IMPERIUSHAK/Natas/Levels.md

  and than upload file it should execute.
  So ones it worked you should change you script to `<?php echo shell_exec("cat /etc/natas_webpass/natas13");?>`
  # Level13
+ To solve this level we should create the same script in php.

+ But if you look into source code, you will see some thing like this `else if (! exif_imagetype($_FILES['uploadedfile']['tmp_name'])) echo "File is not an image";` so this line checks our image type while uploading, and if we just upload our php file we can get error

+exif_imagetype() - This PHP function reads the first few bytes of a file, sometimes known as “magic headers” to determine the file type.
+It won’t be fooled by just changing the file extension.
+If our file does not begin with the header bytes that indicate it actually is an image file, it will be rejected.

+no worries we can buypass it using [magic headers](https://en.wikipedia.org/wiki/List_of_file_signatures?ref=learnhacking.io)

 ![image](https://github.com/user-attachments/assets/6f9dc512-7bff-4562-ac73-eefd76a7ee9c)